 But these mice were overfed BCAAs, so maybe eating too much protein could lead to excess fatness in people following a high protein diet?
 Interestingly, the opposite seems to be the case.
 In this example a group of trained individuals were given a hypercaloric high protein diet, with protein set at 4.4g/kg which is about double what most high protein diets would have you consume (4).
 The results?
 No change in body weight and some minor improvements in body composition, with reduced fat mass and increased lean mass.
 Granted it was a small sample group and these were lean well trained and young subjects, but an interesting result none the less.
 The ISSN positional stand on protein consumption for athletes states that 1.4-3g per kg of body mass is ideal for building muscle and that intakes upwards of 3g per kg are safe (7).

 That's just a couple of examples of where protein is important in one's diet and whether that protein comes from a shake or a piece of chicken is irrelevant.
-Although, it is sensible to get the majority of your protein (and other macronutrients) from natural whole food sources a shake isn't going to do you any harm if the rest of your diet is on point.
+Although, it is sensible to get the majority of your protein (and other macronutrients) from natural whole food sources, a shake isn't going to do you any harm if the rest of your diet is on point.
 Consume whole protein sources, not BCAA supplements, because complete protein sources from food (including whey which is a dairy-based whole food) is superior.
-BCAA supplements are an expensive waste of time if you are already consuming an adequate amount of protein daily (5).
+BCAA supplements are an expensive waste of time if you are already consuming an adequate amount of protein daily, because adding more BCAAs to an adequate protein intake doesn't add anything (5).

 In summary, it's fair to say that getting nutrition advice from mainstream media outlets is a silly idea, and one that you ought to change if you currently pay attention to such headlines.
 Newspapers, tabloids especially, are the worst and as for those documentaries on Netflix?
 Just shoot me now!
 They butcher science and distort facts to meet the biased agendas of the film makers, and that's the nice version of my opinion.